ARCNET: Description

-Historically, each approach had its advantages: ARCNET added a small delay on an inactive network as a sending station waited to receive the token, but Ethernet's performance degraded drastically if too many peers attempted to broadcast at the same time, due to the time required for the slower processors of the day to process and recover from collisions.
+Historically, each approach had its advantages: ARCNET added a small delay on an inactive network as a sending station waited to receive the token, but Ethernet's original, shared-medium performance with CSMA/CD degraded drastically if too many peers attempted to broadcast at the same time, due to the time required for the slower processors of the day to process and recover from collisions.
 ARCNET had slightly lower best-case performance (viewed by a single stream), but was much more predictable.
 ARCNET also has the advantage that it achieved its best aggregate performance under the highest loading, approaching asymptotically its maximum throughput.
 While the best case performance was less than Ethernet, the general case was equivalent and the worst case was dramatically better.
 An Ethernet network could collapse when too busy due to excessive collisions.
 An ARCNET would keep on going at normal (or even better) throughput.
 Throughput on a multi-node collision-based Ethernet was limited to between 40% and 60% of bandwidth usage (depending on source).
 Although 2.5 Mbit/s ARCNET could at one time outperform a 10 Mbit/s Ethernet in a busy office on slow processors, ARCNET ultimately gave way to Ethernet as improved processor speeds reduced the impact of collisions on overall throughput, and Ethernet costs dropped.

-In the early 1980s ARCNET was much cheaper than Ethernet, in particular for PCs.
+In the early 1980s, ARCNET was much cheaper than Ethernet, in particular for PCs.
 For example, in 1985 SMC sold ARCNET cards for around US$300 whilst an Ungermann-Bass Ethernet card plus transceiver could cost US$500.

-Another significant difference is that ARCNET provides the sender with a concrete acknowledgment (or not) of successful delivery at the receiving end before the token passes on to the next node, permitting much faster fault recovery within the higher level protocols (rather than having to wait for a timeout on the expected replies).
-ARCnet also doesn't waste network time transmitting to a node not ready to receive the message, since an initial inquiry (done at hardware level) establishes that the recipient is able and ready to receive the larger message before it is sent across the bus.
+Another significant difference is that ARCNET provides the sender with a definite success/failure status of delivery at the receiver before the token passes on to the next node.
+This permits much faster fault recovery within the higher level protocols, rather than having to wait for a timeout on the expected replies.
+ARCNET also doesn't waste network time transmitting to a node not ready to receive the message, since the initial hardware-level inquiry establishes that the recipient is able and ready to receive the larger message before it is sent across the bus.

 One further advantage that ARCNET enjoyed over collision-based Ethernet is that it guarantees equitable access to the bus by everyone on the network.
-Although it might take a short time to get the token depending on the number of nodes and the size of the messages currently being sent about, you will always receive it within a predictable maximum time; thus it is deterministic.
+Although it takes a time to get the token depending on the number of nodes and the size of the messages currently being sent, a node will always receive it within a predictable maximum time.
+It is therefore deterministic.
 This made ARCNET an ideal real-time networking system, which explains its use in the embedded systems and process control markets.
 Token Ring has similar qualities, but is much more expensive to implement than ARCNET.